MYahiatene/Sales-Taxes/README.md

 ```

-#### The backend server runs on localhost:8088 andt he frontend server runs on localhost:3000.
+#### The backend server runs on localhost:8088 and the frontend server runs on localhost:3000.
 Please navigate to localhost:3000 in your preferred browser to open the app.

 Improvements: Add frontend testing to the project, add more tests for backend, add docker + docker compose for easier deployment.